 As the whirlpool was forming on the surface, Junius Gaddison, an electrician working in the salt mines below, heard a loud, strange noise coming down the corridor.
 Soon he discovered the sound’s source, which was rushing downhill towards him: fuel drums banging together as they were carried along the shaft by a knee-deep stream of muddy water.
 He quickly called in the alarm, and the mine’s lights were flashed three times to signal its immediate evacuation.
 Many of the 50 miners working that morning, most as deep as 1,500 feet below the surface, saw the evacuation signal and began to run for the 1,300 foot level, where they could catch an elevator to the surface.
 However, when they reached the third level, they were blocked by deep water.

 Clearly, the salt dome which contained the mine had been penetrated by the drill crew on the lake.
-Texaco, who had ordered the oil probe, was aware of the salt mine’s presence and had planned accordingly; but the drill had been deflected toward the mine, or a miscalculation had been made, which placed the drill site directly above one of the salt mine’s 80-foot-high, 50-foot-wide upper shafts.
+Texaco, who had ordered the oil probe, was aware of the salt mine’s presence and had planned accordingly; but the drill had been deflected toward the mine, or a miscalculation had been made which placed the drill site directly above one of the salt mine’s 80-foot-high, 50-foot-wide upper shafts.
 As the freshwater poured in through the original 14-inch-wide hole, it quickly dissolved the salt away, making the hole grow bigger by the second.
 The water pouring into the mine also dissolved the huge salt pillars which supported the ceilings, and the shafts began to collapse.

 As most of the miners headed for the surface, a maintenance foreman named Randy LaSalle drove around to the remote areas of the mine which hadn’t seen the evacuation signal, and warned the miners there to evacuate.
 The miners whose escape was slowed by water on the third level used mine carts and diesel powered vehicles to make their way up to the 1,300 foot level, where they each waited their turn to ride the slow, 8-person elevator to the surface as the mine below them filled with water.
 Although it seemed to take forever to get out, all 50 miners managed to escape with their lives.

 After three hours, the lake was a vast, deep crater, drained of most of its 3.5 billion gallons of water.
 A ruptured natural gas line in the center of the crater caught fire and sent a column of flames into the sky.
 The Federal Aviation Administration rerouted all flights over the area for fear of a natural gas explosion.
-The water from the canal, now flowing in from the Gulf of Mexico, formed a 150-foot waterfall into the crater where the lake had been, filling it with salty ocean water.
+The water from the canal, now flowing in from the Gulf of Mexico, formed a 150-foot waterfall into the cavity where the lake had been, slowly filling the mine below with salty ocean water, then the crater itself.
 As the canal refilled the crater over the next two days, nine of the sunken barges popped back to the surface like corks, though the drilling rigs and tug were left entombed in the ruined salt mine.

 Despite the enormous destruction of property, no human life was lost in this disaster, nor were there any serious injuries.
 Within two days, what had previously been an eleven-foot-deep freshwater body was replaced with a 1,300-foot-deep saltwater lake.
-The lake’s biology was changed drastically, and it became home to many species of plants and fish which had not been there previously.
+The lake’s biology was changed drastically, and it became home to many species of saltwater plants and fish which had not been there previously.
 Officials worried that Jefferson Island might collapse into the lake, as it sat directly atop the vast salt chambers where pillars had dissolved, but it ultimately proved to be stable.